juawC/whatstowatch/README.md

 ## Tests
 This project was created to explore new technologies/architecture, so tests weren't done as thoroughly as they should.
-Currently the files tested are: DiscoverMovies UI logic, UseCases, DefaultImageUrl class.
+Currently the files tested are: DiscoverMovies UI logic, UseCases, DefaultImageUrl class, and MoviesRepositoryImpl.
 To test DiscoverMovies UI logic three kinds of tests were implemented, ViewModel unit tests, FragmentScenario tests, and a end to end test (The end to end test should test not only the DiscoverMovies screen but also the entire Movies feature).